judachury/custom-form-validation-jquery/README.md

 # custom-form-validation-jquery
-jquery plugin to validate forms
+jquery plugin to validate forms.
+This has been created thinking in a specific company setting.
+However, it works with any form.